plone/training/voltoaddons/01-addon-basics.rst

-To generate the second entrypoint, the *client*-only bundle, Webpack will need to know how to find, load and potentially mutate (compress, transpile, minify, etc) the files that represent the code and resources of Volto, the Volto project and Volto addons.
+To generate the second entrypoint, the *client*-only bundle, Webpack will need to know how to find, load and potentially mutate (compress, transpile, minify, etc) the files that represent the code and resources of Volto, the Volto project and Volto add-ons.
 The base is provided by Razzle, with instructions for Webpack to transpile .js and .jsx files with Babel, load .less files, css, images and svgs.
 For any other file type (for example .scss, .ts, etc) you'll have to enhance the Razzle configuration with the appropriate Webpack loader.